Outdoor Learning and Play

 The importance of Free Play has been well researched.
 It is essential for all children to participate in Free Play.
 From their Early Years and throughout the Key Stages it plays a crucial role in their development.
 But why?
 Here we discuss why Free Play is so important, and how it can help Early Years learners to settle into school happily and with confidence.

-“Free Play” is described by the charity Play England as:
+“Free Play” is described by Play England as:

 “Children choosing what they want to do, how they want to do it and when to stop and try something else.
 Free play has no external goals set by adults and has no adult imposed curriculum.
 Although adults usually provide the space and resources for free play and might be involved, the child takes the lead and the adults respond to cues from the child”.

 When it comes to Free Play, the concept of choice is crucial.
 This does not mean that there should be an absence of boundaries.
 Required boundaries need to be managed taking into consideration first and foremost the importance of a child’s need to choose their own play, and making sure that this is facilitated.

 As a general rule, children are highly motivated to play!
 They want to know about the world around them, and they need to be in a caring environment that allows them to explore all sorts of concepts freely, whether academic or social.

 Most aspects of physical and cognitive development and learning come through play.
 Given plenty of time for Free Play, a child’s way of playing will grow in its complexity.
 This is what we love about it!

 Free Play Promotes Personal, Social and Emotional Development

 Free Play is a great tool for children to explore and learn about the society they live in and the world around them.
 Through Free Play, they can create experiences that will help them to understand how society works and how to interact with other people.